Telephony

 • Save

-Some carriers override CLI; coordinate with them if needed.
+Some carriers override CLI.
+Coordinate with them.

-Analog trunks (CO/FXO) & analog devices (fax/SLT)
+Analog trunks and devices

 Analog Trunks: